Back To The Old Grind!

 "Time To Wake Up Now"*

-I saw this video over on BayouRenaisanceMan recently, and it reminded me of an essay written by MacKinlay Kantor in which he tells about one of the bombing missions he was on over Germany, and of the aftermath of a V-2 strike on London.
+This video reminded me of an essay written by MacKinlay Kantor in which he tells about one of the bombing missions he was on over Germany, and of the aftermath of a V-2 strike on London.

 "That’s what happened if you were within a certain radius of the spot where a V-2 came down.
 You died quickly and explosively, but it was only air which killed you: blast air.
 If a building fell on you, you would be squashed flat, but this blast air came just as hard as a building falling on you.
 It crushed your chest and still it didn’t leave a mark. ...